Chapter 5 Annotations

 ggplot(data = timeseries_travel_data) +

-geom_line(aes(y = usage, x = date, group = "transport"), linewidth = 0.4)+
+geom_line(aes(y = usage, x = date, group = "transport"), linewidth = 0.4) +

-geom_line(aes(y = 100, x= date), linetype = "dashed", colour = "red4") +
+geom_line(aes(y = 100, x = date), linetype = "dashed", colour = "red4") +

 scale_x_date(date_breaks = "3 month", date_labels = "%b-%Y") +

-scale_y_continuous(breaks = seq(from = 0, to = 110, by = 20))+
+scale_y_continuous(breaks = seq(from = 0, to = 110, by = 20)) +

-x = "Date", y = "Usage")+
+x = "Date", y = "Usage") +

-## Adding labels at lines here
+# Adding labels here

 geom_text_repel(data = time_series_label, aes(x = date,